pubnub/c-core/README.md

 - `cpp`: Modules, Makefile(s) and examples for the C++ wrapper

+- `qt`: Modules, Qt projects and examples for Qt

 - `contiki` : Modules and Makefile for the Contiki OS

 - `freertos` : Modules and Makefile for the FreeRTOS OS